arivolispark/blog/README.md

 | Bias | Variance
   | --- | ---
   |  error due to underfitting the training data | error due to overfitting the training data

+- Direction of the margin in a SVM is orthogonal to the decision boundary.